We already know about the best bird feeders but don’t know what are the best bird feeders for cardinals. Right?

 - Not the best choice if you have a squirrel problem.

 Up next on our reviews is Brome Squirrel Buster Plus with cardinal ring.
+Also known as best bird feeder for cardinals and bluejays.
 This is a rather nice choice of a cardinal bird feeder.
 But apart from feeding birds, it also has some means to protect the seeds from squirrels and large birds!

 The weight-activated squirrel protection of the Squirrel Buster Plus gets engaged under excessive weight, closing the feeding ports of the feeder.
 Additionally, you could adjust the weight sensitivity of the protection for it to get triggered from lighter or heavier weights.